 The effect of peripheral muscle relaxants is evaluated by train-of-four (TOF).
-The equipment monitors the activity of the adductor pollicis longus muscle in response to four stimuli of the ulnar nerve.
+The equipment monitors the activity of the adductor pollicis muscle in response to four stimuli of the ulnar nerve.

 The EtCO2 is the concentration of CO2 at the end of expiration.
 It is evaluated by waveform capnography and is another indicator of the ventilation status.
 If it increases, the patient is hypoventilated.